rohitkvv/vue-simple-complete/README.md

 ```

 ### Note:
-There is a known issue where you will see the following error when you import the component
+There is a known issue where you will see the following error when you import the component into a TypeScript project

 ```
 Could not find a declaration file for module 'vue-simple-complete'.